 Meet the Team

-Serena is responsible for establishing the aspirations and values of the School and ensures that her motto of ‘Excellence in Education’ is embedded in every aspect of Meadowbrook’s practice.
+Steve is responsible for all non educational matters relating to the school whilst Sarah the Headteacher maintains Meadowbrook’s well-established aspirations and values, striving to ensure that the motto of ‘Excellence in Education’ is embedded in every element of day-to-day practice.

 Steve Byron - Proprietor | School Business Manager

 Steven Byron is a retired Fellow Chartered Certified Accountant.
 He has over twenty years of experience in UK business and private sector organisations.
 His roles involved the financial management of large and small entities; including management reporting and controls, planning, strategy and process developments.
 His experience of the education sector includes being a University Lecturer.

 Sarah Warner - Headteacher, Year 1 and Year 2 Teacher